gentlefitness-www/gentlefitness-www/testimonials.md

 > my options and she came up with a programme.
 Once we started I did not feel
 > under any pressure to "perform", and I did not feel that she was judging what I
 > could or couldn't do.
 She has let me take things at my own pace.
 I don't regret
-> one moment that I have spent excercising.
+> one moment that I have spent exercising.
 I feel a lot more toned and am
 > definitely feeling the benefit of my sessions with Sam.
 I have no hesitation in
 > recommending Sam as a guide to getting and keeping fit.